 The relationship between sponsor and sponsee is key.
 It has to be a trusting, confidential relationship.
 The most effective sponsors have strong relationships within the organisation the sponsee wants to work for.
 They can spot stretch assignments, new roles and opportunities and recommend their sponsee.

 To succeed you may find a mentor and/or coach helpful.
 You will always need sponsors to advocate for you when you are not in the room.

 CMI Southern Lead for Inclusion

-In the next article we will look at how to go about gaining and retaining a sponsor.
+In the next article in the series, we will look at how to gain and retain a sponsor.

 You may need to login as a CMI member to access some of the resources below.

 - CMI Research – Sponsoring Women to Success